xavarius/the-blog/_posts/2022-12-06-mobile-devops-blueprint-jumpstart-into-android-ui-testing-workflow-on-bitrise-ci.md

 The Firebase Device Lab will be used to run the automation suite.
 The default account is linked with your Bitrise instance — it’s recommended to provide your own account.

-If you would like to learn in-depth Bitrise concepts and how to navigate and use it in an optimized way, I would recommend you read [my article on being effective with Bitrise CI](https://proandroiddev.com/be-effective-with-bitrise-ci-for-android-lessons-i-learned-the-hard-way-5a85e45a33dc).
+If you would like to learn in-depth Bitrise concepts and how to navigate and use it in an optimized way, I would recommend you read my article on being effective with Bitrise CI, available on this site and [under the link on medium.com](https://proandroiddev.com/be-effective-with-bitrise-ci-for-android-lessons-i-learned-the-hard-way-5a85e45a33dc).
 These two articles will share a few tips for sure.

 #### The Blueprint
 ```yaml